commitd/baleen-examples/README.md

 # Requirements

+* This repository uses [Git Large File Storage](https://git-lfs.github.com/) and must be installed to use pre-traned models.
 * Java 8
 * Docker (optional)
 * Baleen - Download from [GitHub](https://github.com/dstl/baleen/releases) or build from source.
 Name this file baleen.jar and place in this directory (alongside run.sh).
 Or use in eclipse with Baleen imported.